Skip to main content

 Sponsored partner is currently in Canada

-• Eligible to apply for an open work permit simultaneously — can work while waiting
+• May apply for an open work permit once the PR application is confirmed complete, so they can work for almost any employer while waiting

 Outland (Outside Canada)